alfianandinugraha/react-typescript-workshop/README.md

 - Counter.tsx : All about basic Typescript with React
 - CounterClass.tsx : Implementation of Typescript to Reactjs with Generic
 - CounterHook.tsx : example custom hook
+- CounterContextAPI.tsx : Using Typescript with context API
+- CounterReduce.tsx : Using Typescrit with useReducer hook
+- Generic.tsx : Generic with component